ant-design/ant-design/docs/react/practical-projects.en-US.md

 ---
 order: 3
-title: Start writing a project
+title: Real project with umi
 ---

 In real project development, you may need data flow solutions such as Redux or MobX.
 Ant Design React is a UI library that can be used with data flow solutions and application frameworks in any React ecosystem.
 Based on the business scenario, we launched a pluggable enterprise-level application framework umi, which is recommended for use in the project.